richardrom/mempool/readme.md

 ```
 This will compile and run the tests for the Release and Debug building types.

-- {VCPKG_INSTALL_PATH} is the path of vcpkg the script will add */vcpkg/scripts/buildsystems/vcpkg.cmake* to find the toolchain file.
+- {VCPKG_INSTALL_PATH} is the path of vcpkg.
+The script will add */vcpkg/scripts/buildsystems/vcpkg.cmake* to find the toolchain file.
 - {COMPILER_BINARY_PATH} is used to find the desire compiler